jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/defects.md

 ### Grain Boundary Misorientation-Energy Relation
-At low angles, [[grain-boundary]] will have a linear increase in energy with angle (for isolated dislocations).
+At low angles, #grain-boundary will have a linear increase in energy with angle (for isolated dislocations).
 As the angle increases, dislocation interaction cause the energy to maximize around $30^{\circ}$.
-High angle [[grain-boundary]] have a combination of fit and misfit regions, and their energy is better understood as [[surface-tension]].
+High angle #grain-boundary have a combination of fit and misfit regions, and their energy is better understood as #surface-tension.

 | ![](../../../attachments/engr-839-001-mechanical-metallurgy/special_grain_boundary_energy_relations_211008_185804_EST.png) |
 |:--:|